teerthiladdad/ODT-2026-Hands-Off/README.md

 - what technologies are involved.

 **Response:**
-"THE CLAW SNATCHER" is a physical tabletop game inspired by the tension of bomb-defusal or the classic "Operation" game.
-At the center of the table sits an open, geometric MDF claw mechanism.
-Inside rests a 3D-printed artifact.
-Two players must each take one end of a string, loop it through the artifact, and lift it straight up together.

-The twist?
-It's not just about lifting it; it's about smoothness.
-An ultrasonic sensor hidden beneath the artifact measures the variation in distance.
-If the players' hands shake, or if they try to yank the object out abruptly, the ESP32 microcontroller registers the sudden jump in speed and fires two servo motors simultaneously, slamming the heavy claws shut to trap the object (and potentially their strings).
-It's a test of communication, steady hands, and nerve, enhanced by a Bluetooth "Game Master" app that lets a third person secretly arm or manually trigger the trap.
+This project is a physical, interactive game built around tension, balance, and coordination between two players.
+At the center of the setup is a claw-like structure holding an object suspended by strings.
+Each player controls one string and must work together to lift the object smoothly within a time limit.

+The challenge lies in maintaining controlled motion, any sudden or uneven movement risks failure.
+If the players succeed, they retrieve the object safely.
+If they fail or run out of time, a servo-triggered mechanism activates, causing the claw to close and trap the object.

+The experience is designed to feel tense, slightly stressful, and engaging, encouraging communication and repeated attempts.
+It combines mechanical design, electronics, and physical interaction.
 ---

 # 2. Philosophy Fit